sanaz-git/sanaz-git/README.md

 ### here is what I'm working on! 👋

-- 🔭 I’m currently working on ...web development
+- 🔭 I’m currently working on ...Web Development
-- 🌱 I’m currently learning ...react
+- 🌱 I’m currently learning ...React
 - ⚡ Fun fact: ...I'm a musician
 ### 📫 Contact me at: